wp-plugins/buddypress-messages-spam-blocker/readme.txt

 At the moment they are hardcoded, you can easily chance them inside the code as you need them.

 == Changelog ==

+= 1.1 =
+* users that have the capability "edit_users" have no restictions for outgoing messages

 = 1.0 =
 * First version.